cherylws/johndmulhausen.github.io/documentation/pcsdk/latest/concepts/dg-performance-tutorial.md

 ---
-title: Tutorial: Optimizing a Sample Application
+title: "Tutorial: Optimizing a Sample Application"
 ---
 This section is a tutorial that provides a detailed hands-on guide to VR performance optimization.